vldbss-2022/vldbss2022/README.md

 If you don't use [GitHub classroom](https://classroom.github.com/), just fork this repo, work in your repo, you will not have a score.

+The course only grades lab1-3, but lab4 will also be automatically evaluated when you push to your repo.

 ### Getting started

 First, please study the[classroom doc](docs/classroom.md) and clone the repository with git to get the source code of the project.